philbenoit/Silverstripe-Theme-Template/README.md

 ### Setup

 1. Copy them into the root of your project.
+2. Navigate to '_tempaltes' and run 'npm install'
 2. Navigate to '_templates' and run 'grunt watch'
 3. Start working.